 “Dattée, Arrègle, Barbieri, Lawton & Angwin (2022).
 The dynamics of organizational autonomy: Oscillations at Automobili Lamborghini” – ASQ Blog

-Drawing from my PhD research and field observations, I write articles tailored for the general public, aiming to bridge the gap between academic findings and broader understanding.
-These pieces delve into the multifaceted realm of artificial intelligence (AI) and its diverse applications across various sectors.
+Drawing from my PhD research, I write articles tailored for the general public, aiming to bridge the gap between academic findings and broader understanding.
+These pieces look into the multifaceted applications of AI across various industries.
 Through exploring the intersection of technology and industry, I show the promises and hurdles encountered in the real-world adoption of AI, informed by firsthand experiences gathered during my field research.

 Transforming the company with NLP and AI: advantages and challenges – Agenda Digitale